MidnightCommander/website/docs/source-code.md

 :   The code is a valid approach to the problem.

 !!! note
     A lot of great (and sometimes not so great) literature has been written about code review over the decades.
-We don't intend to cover code review in detail here, just highlight the points that are most relevant to our process.
+We do not intend to cover code review in detail here, just highlight the points that are most relevant to our process.

     A good place to start learning about code review in general is [Your code sucks, and I hate you](https://jml.io/your-code-sucks-and-i-hate-you/) by Jonathan Lange.